andra428/A-signal-processing-application/README.md

 # A signal processing application
-Lupu Andra
-Filtrarea unui semnal
-AC
-CTI